tjhop/tmuxer/README.md

                                 Valid options: `tiled`, `even-horizontal`, `even-vertical`, `main-horizontal`, `main-vertical`
                                 Default: `tiled`
-    -n, --new-session       Create new tmux session (default only if attached session not detected) -s, --ssh               "SSH Mode".
+    -n, --new-session       Create new tmux session (default only if attached session not detected) -p, --path              Path to starting directory for new sessions/windows created by tmuxer (default: empty) -s, --ssh               "SSH Mode".
 Changes command to `ssh {}` (Same as: `--command 'ssh {}'`) -u, --unsync            Disable synchronization of panes (default: pane input is synchronized) -w, --window-name       What to name the tmux window created to hold panes